Paradigm-based treatment approaches for burn pain control

 Pain management is a central component of the treatment of patients with burns.
 Despite advances in burn care, control of burn pain is often inadequate during the acute and chronic rehabilitation phases of burn care .
 Pain is among the most common causes of distress during the first year after recovery and, hence, should be aggressively managed [2,3].
 Burn pain management is typically based upon clinical experience and physician and/or institutional preference, since available evidence is insufficient to clearly support one approach .

 The approach to the management of patients with acute, background, procedural, and chronic pain secondary to burns will be discussed here.
 An overview of the pharmacologic and nonpharmacologic treatment options for managing burn pain is reviewed elsewhere.
-(See "Burn pain: Principles of pharmacologic and nonpharmacologic management".)
+(See "Management of burn wound pain and itching".)

 BURN PAIN PARADIGM